How to support Social EF load in groups - Part 2

 The students I'm talking about aren't lacking skills - they're drowning in competing demands.
 Once you recognize this, everything changes.

-Three Game-Changing Strategies
+Two Game-Changing Strategies

 2. Build in resets before they need them.
 Social processing is exhausting.
 Create ways for students to reset their systems without having to advocate for themselves when they're already overwhelmed.
-Think discrete signals, built-in movement breaks, or quiet processing moments.

 The Bigger Picture